bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/Timeline.md

 **1528 DR** – Ootumi’s exploration goes missing.
 Weshtek returns towards the end of Flamerule (Month 7/12)

-The adventuring party leaves Velen at the end of summer, at the beginning of Elient (Month 9/12) of 1528 DR.
+The adventuring party leaves Velen at the end of summer and arrives in Port Nyanzaru on the first of Elient (Month 9/12) of 1528 DR.

 ## Calendar